artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    listed, along with information on their Filename, Filesize and Media Type.
 4. The Media type is used by the Media type facet in the search/browse pages - in some cases, AtoM might not properly detect the media type, and you can adjust it here for better results.
 Values include: Audio, Image, Video, Text, and Other.
 For more information on filter facets in AtoM, see:
    :ref:`recurring-facet-filters`.
+5. You can add alternative text to display if the image cannot be displayed in your browser.
-5. You can also add latitude and longitude values to the Master digital object's metadata for basic geolocation support.
+6. You can also add latitude and longitude values to the Master digital object's metadata for basic geolocation support.
 This can configured to display a dynamic Google map in AtoM - for more information, see below:

    * :ref:`digital-object-map`